fbgonzaga/project_school/README.md

  - MariaDB

 1. Create the school schema.
-2. create the user school_admin.
+2. Create the user school_admin.
 3. Grant privileges for the school_admin user on the school schema.

 `CREATE DATABASE school;`